 First round interviews at Bain are typically carried out by junior consultants and managers.
 If you make it to the second round you will then be interviewed by partners of the firm who will make a final decision on your application.

 Interviews in both the first and second rounds typically start with one or two fit / PEI questions (~10mins) and your interviewer will then ask you case questions (~35mins).
-We will cover what to expect from Bain case interviews and fit / PEI questions in more details below.
+We will cover what to expect from Bain case interviews and fit / PEI questions in more detail below.